awsdocs/aws-cloud9-user-guide/doc_source/serverless-apps-toolkit.md

 1. From the application folder \(*my\-sample\-app*, for example\), expand the function folder \(*hello\-world*, in this case\) and open the `app.js` file\.

 1. In the inline action that identifies an eligible Lambda handler function, choose `Add Debug Configuration`\.
+If the add debug configuration option does not appear, you must enable code lenses\.
+To enable code lenses, see [Enabling AWS Toolkit code lenses ](#enable-code-lenses)\.
 ![\[Access the Add Debug Configuration option in the inline action for a Lambda function handler.\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/)

 1. Select the runtime in which your SAM application will run\.